nrri-web/nrri-web.github.io/_posts/2015-03-23-Nuclear-Retention.markdown

 From January 2006 to January 2012, the average wholesale price of electricity in the MISO and PJM markets decreased from around $30-$40/MWh to roughly $20-$30/MWh, as seen in Figure 1 below.
 This has lowered the “quark spread”-the difference between the wholesale price of electricity and the cost of nuclear fuel.

-{% fullwidth '/images/reports/nuclearRetention/figureOne.png' 'Figure 1.
+{% maincolumn '/images/reports/nuclearRetention/figureOne.png' 'Figure 1.
 Average Monthly Quark Spreads for the MISO and PJM Markets' %}

 It is important to note that the average fuel price, as seen in Figure 1, is not representative of all of the costs that face a nuclear generator.
 Nuclear plants are also seeing rising Operations and Maintenance (O&M) costs.
 The nuclear fleet is no longer new technology; the average age of a nuclear plant in the United States is 34 years, and 58 plants have applied for license extensions that would allow them to operate past their initial 40-year license period.
 Estimates have found a $10/MWh increase in non-fuel O&M costs over the 2006 – 2012 time period.{% sidenote 2 '<a href="http://216.30.191.148/071713 VLS Cooper at risk reactor report FINAL1.pdf">Cooper, 2013.</a>' %} The combined factors of lowering electricity prices and increasing costs leave little margin for profit at plants operating in these markets.